Keyboard shortcuts

 Cobre stores the natural outputs of the fitting process:

-• Stored: seasonal means (), seasonal sample standard deviations (), AR order (), and AR coefficients in original units ()
+• Stored: seasonal means (), seasonal sample standard deviations (), AR order (), standardized AR coefficients (, the direct Yule-Walker output), and residual_std_ratio (DEC-020)

-• Computed at runtime: the residual standard deviation , derived from the stored quantities to guarantee consistency
+• Computed at runtime: original-unit AR coefficients () and the residual standard deviation , derived from the stored standardized quantities and conditioning stats

 Yule-Walker Fitting Procedure